 The Murdock grant will allow NUNM to accelerate systems for incorporating telehealth into the clinical care model, improve technology services for faculty, students and staff, and offer faculty training in online pedagogy.
 Additionally, these monies will enable NUNM to purchase new simulation equipment for clinical labs and facilitate an online academic proctoring solution, among other technology improvements.

 NUNM launched its first-year online ND program in 2020 in the wake of the COVID-19 pandemic.
-In its inaugural year, the program matriculated 25 new students, or approximately 1/3 of the ND incoming class.
+In its inaugural year, the program matriculated 25 new students, or approximately one-third of the incoming ND cohort.

 “It’s clear that students everywhere are being called to natural medicine,” said NUNM’s President/CEO Melanie Henriksen, ND, LAc, CNM.
 “If they can’t come to us, whether because of COVID-19 restrictions or cost considerations, for at least the first year of their education, we can come to them virtually.
 Now, thanks to the Murdock grant, we can provide an even more robust learning experience.”